-The results in figure 43 indicate that some Rwandan adults lack accurate knowledge about the ways in which HIV can or cannot be transmitted.
-Nevertheless, sixty seven percent of women age 15-49 and 69 percent of men of the same age have comprehensive knowledge about HIV/AIDS transmission; that is:' a healthy-looking person can have the AIDS virus'; 'virus cannot be transmitted by supernatural means or by sharing food with a person who has AIDS or by a mosquito bite'.
-Variations by the district in the East province go from 49 percent in Ngoma district to 85 percent in Nyagatare district among women and from 59 percent in Ngoma to 79 percent in Bugesera District among men.
+The results in figure 43 indicate that some Rwandan adults lack accurate knowledge about the ways in which HIV can and cannot be transmitted.
+Nevertheless, 69 percent of women age 15-49 and 56 percent of men at the same age at the province level have comprehensive knowledge about HIV/AIDS, this percentage is 67 for women at 69 at the national level that is; healthy-looking person can have the AIDS virus and are aware that the virus cannot be transmitted by supernatural means or by sharing food with a person who has AIDS or by a mosquito bite.
+The higher percentage of women who have comprehensive knowledge about HIV/AIDS is in Gicumbi district and lower in Gakenke district with 54 percent.
+Men in Burera district are more likely to have more knowledge on HIV/AIDS than any other district in the North province.

-Figure 43: Percentage of women and men age 15-49 with comprehensive knowledge on HIV transmission
+Figure 43: Percentage of women and men age 15-49 with comprehensive knowledge on HIV